 Some people who get these drugs have been able to regain vision that they lost from AMD.
 You may need to repeat the treatment on follow-up visits.

-All four medications stop blood vessel growth, though they do it in slightly different ways.
+All of these medications stop blood vessel growth, though they do it in slightly different ways.
 They’re similarly effective and come with similar risks.
 Your doctor will help you decide which is best for you.

 The main side effect risks are infection or inflammation in the eye, bleeding into a gel inside your eye called the vitreous gel, and retinal detachment.

 Your eye doctor will confirm you have wet AMD with a dilated eye exam and imaging before you begin treatments.
 When it’s time for your first treatment, you can get the injection in your doctor’s office during an appointment that usually lasts less than an hour.
 The procedure itself will take about 15 minutes.